 Since the 1950s, due to heavy industrialization and a growing urban population, the number of migrating fish schools has been steadily diminishing.
 Despite the apparent decline, there is still great demand for bluefish on the world market, and nearly 70% of the global bluefish catch comes from Turkey.

 Are the fishers aware of the importance of protecting species?

 “Many small-scale fishers complain about the vanishing of species, since they have been witness to their gradual disappearance over the years.
 I’ve also met industrial fishers who were understanding of the cause.
 Like we’ve said, it’s the government’s responsibility to impose stricter regulations.”

 What can our readers do to help support the cause of the lüfer?

 “We are hoping that public awareness will help convince the government authorities to take a new approach to the issue.
 They need to be told what they are doing wrong and any public reaction will be helpful.”

-Bluefish: Prince of Bosphorus will be screened on Friday 19th of May at 8:30pm on the Slow Fish main stage.
+Bluefish: Prince of Bosphorus will be screened on Friday 19th of May at 7:30pm at Casa Slow Food’s Fish Community Space.
 Mert Gökalp will give us a brief presentation of the movie before the screening.

 by Buket Soyyilmaz